openpgpjs/openpgpjs/CONTRIBUTING.md

 6. Make sure to update or add to the tests when appropriate.
 Run the appropriate testing suites to check that all tests pass after you've made changes.
 You can read about our different types of tests in our [Testing](#testing) section.

-7. If you added or changed a feature, make sure to document it accordingly in the [README.md](https://github.com/openpgpjs/openpgpjs/blob/main/README.md) file.
+7. If you added or changed a feature, make sure to document it accordingly in the [README.md](https://github.com/openpgpjs/openpgpjs/blob/main/README.md) file, when appropriate.

 ## Coding conventions